Looking for a local, pick-your-own farm in Southeast Arkansas? Scroll down this page and you will see the U-Pick farms in Southeast Arkansas,

 Peaches, Muscadines, Scuppernongs, Pumpkins

 and hours--updated each night at 7 pm.
-Enjoy a nostalgic experience at 'Fall
+They will ship fresh peaches

 nationwide in special made gift boxes.
 Handcrafted baskets filled with jams,

 jellies, syrups, fruit spreads and MORE can be shipped nationwide.
 In